Tripura Police ask Twitter to suspend 68 profiles for posts on anti-Muslim violence

 The Tripura Police have written to social media giant Twitter, asking it to suspend 68 profiles that allegedly spread distorted and objectionable content about the recent violence in the state.

+The police said that a case has been registered in the matter under the Unlawful Activities (Prevention) Act and sections of the Indian Penal Code.

 The police said in its letter to Twitter that some posts and news items on these handles contained photographs or videos of some other incident and fabricated statements or commentary.
-“The posts have potential to flare up communal tension in Tripura State between people different religious Communities, which may result into communal riots,” the letter stated.
+“The posts have potential to flare up communal tension in Tripura State between people [of] different religious Communities, which may result into communal riots,” the letter stated.

-The Tripura Police have sought user registration details of the Twitter accounts, their browsing log details, IP addresses used to log in to the accounts and mobile numbers linked to the accounts, the Economic Times reported.
+The Tripura Police have sought user registration details of the Twitter accounts, their browsing log details, IP addresses used to log in to the accounts and mobile numbers linked to the accounts.

+The accounts against whom the police have sought action include those of journalists Mohammad Sartaj Alam, Shyam Meera Singh and CJ Werleman, and former Aligarh Muslim University student leader Sharjeel Usmani.

 On Wednesday, the police had registered five criminal cases against 71 people, accusing them of putting up provocative posts on social media.